learn-co-curriculum/dsc-data-viz/README.md

 ## Summary

-In this lesson, we learnt how to use matplotlib's basic plotting techniques to visually describe our data.
-We also identified use cases for each of these techniques and learnt how to customize and add basic details to a plot.
+In this lesson, we learned how to use matplotlib's basic plotting techniques to visually describe our data.
+We also identified use cases for each of these techniques and learned how to customize and add basic details to a plot.